Aurora 2030 Project

 WP1: Project Management

-Work Package 1 (WP1) is ensures the sound management and coordination of Aurora’s work plan.
+Work Package 1 (WP1) ensures the sound management and coordination of Aurora’s work plan.
 It supports the institutional development of Aurora universities in line with the Aurora vision.
 As such, WP1 is responsible for the running of the Aurora Central Office, the delivery of policy and strategy support, and all professional services.
 It is also in charge of providing a framework for Quality Assurance.

 Lead: University of Iceland